VarunSAthreya/flutter_workshop/README.md

         ```

--   Add `Switch` button in home screen for switching theme.
+- Add the `Switch` button on the home screen for switching the theme.

   - Code for the `Switch` button is given below: [home.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/intermediate/lib/screens/home.dart)

         ```dart
             Switch(
                 value: _isDark,